In my opinion, lunchtimes don’t get any better than a tuna melt, full of molten cheese. But can such perfection be improved?

 Even though I have grown up, I don’t think my enjoyment of tuna mayonnaise has depleted.
 My regular order at my local Subway at university was always tuna.
 Right now, as I write this, I am eating tuna pasta for breakfast as my cravings couldn’t take it any longer (and also I’m a little hungover and the last thing I want right now is a bowl of annoyingly healthy porridge).

 However, as I’d like to think my taste buds have matured, plain tuna mayo sans seasoning just doesn’t cut it for me anymore.
 And so, my tuna is full of grown up flavour.
 6-year-old me would have been horrified by the addition of chopped jalapenos, garlic, olives and fresh herbs stirred into the mix.
 Let alone making it into an oozing, melted, toasted sandwich with cheese.

 The perfect tuna melt

 I have the utmost respect for the person who came up with the tuna melt.
-Tuna and cheese are both dominant personalities – think David Bowie and Freddie Mercury – one will over-shadow the other, so they really don’t belong between bread together yet, somehow, they find this beautiful harmony and one of the best duets in history was created along with the most delicious and irresistible toastie.
+Tuna and cheese are both dominant personalities – think David Bowie and Freddie Mercury.
+One will over-shadow the other so they really don’t belong between bread together and yet, somehow, they find this beautiful harmony and one of the best duets in history was created along with the most delicious and irresistible toastie.

 So, besides the tuna and the cheese which we all know are partners in a tuna melt, what makes this the ultimate recipe?